Cape Charles Lighthouse: History

 A brush fire on July 13, 2000, burned down the 1895 head keeper's dwelling, a wood privy, and a storage shed.
 The two assistant keeper's dwellings were torn down around 1960, prior to automation of the lighthouse, but the head keeper's house, along with an oil house and generator building, had been sold to a hunting club before being taken over by The Nature Conservancy in 1995.

+In 2013 the Cape Charles light was reported extinguished but the beacon was never repaired by the Coast Guard.
+It remained out of service until the Cape Charles Lighthouse was officially decommissioned in 2019.

 Although the Cape Charles lighthouse is visible from the Chesapeake Bay Bridge Tunnel its remote location on a marshy barrier island that is inaccessible except by shallow draft boat and is a nature preserve prevents it from being open to the public.
 No longer maintained by the Coast Guard, the lighthouse is in poor condition.